Moftos/The_Battle_of_Neighborhoods/README.md

 # The_Battle_of_Neighborhoods
-Applied Data Science Capstone Project - Analyzing neighborhoods in Toronto
+Applied Data Science Capstone Project